t9tike/BankSim/README.md

 There are also connection.h to connect to SQL where accounts data is.
 You can connect rfid reader to your computer and you are able to access to you account with specific rfid card and pin code to it.

-This prject was made with two other students.
+This project was made with two other students.
 All commentary is in Finnish.